 The first question is easy to answer:

-The Foundation will seek to fund and coordinate maintenance and development of core projects if faced with a competing fork.
+The Foundation will seek to fund and coordinate maintenance and development of core projects even if faced with a competing fork.
 We believe some projects, like the spec, test suites, SDKs, and shared cryptographic libraries, are so important that they require ongoing stewardship, under a permissive open source licence, by an organisation that is accountable to the ecosystem.

 The Foundation may host a variety of other projects for the benefit of the ecosystem, and may also fund and coordinate maintenance and development of some of those projects where we see a meaningful gap in the ecosystem.
 This broader set of projects is more subject to change over time, and is less likely to receive direct investment from the Foundation.